OneRohanDesai/Archived_Projects/README.md

 ## State of these projects

-All projects here are archived.
+Almost all projects here are archived.
 Some worked well.
 Some failed fast.
 All taught something.

 <p align="center">